Updated 06 September 2021

 This is no exception.

-We are working with federal and state governments, thousands of volunteers across the country, and millions across the world to respond to the COVID-19 pandemic.
+We are working with federal and state governments, hundreds of volunteers across the country, and millions across the world to respond to the COVID-19 pandemic.

 Supporting those left more vulnerable

-As more and more people enter mandatory self-isolation, we’re providing some extra help to those who don’t have the support of an income or a network of family and friends.
+As people enter mandatory self-isolation and quarantine, we’re providing some extra help to those who don’t have the support of an income or a network of family and friends.

-Daily wellbeing calls, providing psychological first aid, information and service to vulnerable people across the country in quarantine and self-isolation.
+More than 272,906 wellbeing calls providing psychological first aid, information and services to over 110,730 people across the country in quarantine and self-isolation.